 - Letter of Admission or Certificate of student status

 - Proof of address in Finland (e.g. residence certificate from DVV)

 - Passport or other ID approved by the bank

 - Travel visa or residence permit (if applicable)

 - Non-EU citizens might need extra documentation:

-Please note that opening a bank account might take some time, or you might be able to open a bank account smoothly but not get the full online banking credentials right away, as the requirements are stricter.
-This is why it’s important to contact the bank to learn about their processes and what is required of you.
+Please note that opening a bank account might take some time.
+Even if you are able to open an account smoothly, you may not get the full online banking credentials right away, as the requirements for these are stricter.
+This is why it’s important to contact the bank in advance to learn about their processes and what is required of you.

-To get the full online banking credentials that allow you to verify your identity online, you need a Finnish personal identity code, regular address within the European Economic Area (EEA) and a passport or official personal ID card.
-Once you have these, contact your bank in Finland to verify if you need anything else as specific requirements may vary, and make an appointment to get the full online banking details.
-Please remember to check with your bank if they charge you for the service, and how much, to avoid any unexpected costs.
+To get the full online banking credentials that allow you to verify your identity online, you need a Finnish personal identity code, a regular address within the European Economic Area (EEA) and a passport or official personal ID card.
+Once you have these, contact your bank in Finland to verify if you need anything else, as the specific requirements may vary, and make an appointment to get the full online banking details.
+Please remember to check with your bank to see whether they charge you for the strong authentication service, and how much, to avoid any unexpected costs.